-The most discussed development is the self-driving vehicle and ist interaction with the human.
+The most discussed development is the self-driving vehicle and its interaction with the human.
 Other emerging concepts are improved solar-powered vehicles, personal balance-vehicles (like segways), vacuum hyperloop-tube for transport and hypersonic-flights.
 For ships the old approach of wind powering is explored afresh.

-H 20 Solar age
+Solar age

-The reinforced search for renewable energy sources forwards the solar technology and solar installations in generally.
-Many advanced technologies and techniques emerge: New designs and materials for solar cells, solar powered devices and monitoring of favourable conditions for solar panel installation (e.g. in space) were key topics in the current debate.
-Several research fronts in chemistry and material science dealing with solar applications emerged:
+Due to the reinforced search for renewable energy sources research in solar energy is highly dynamic.
+Key topics in the current debate were: New designs and materials for solar cells, solar powered devices and monitoring of favorable conditions for solar panel installation (e.g. in space).
+Several research fronts in chemistry and material science dealing with solar applications emerged: The Polymer solar cell, the bulk heterojunction polymer solar cells and high performance perovskite-sensitized solar cells.
+Further hot research topic are more efficient, affordable and benign materials for photoelectrodes and photocatalysts for splitting water (solar fuel, articial photosynthesis).

-- Polymer solar cell: The polymer solar cell has become a hot research topic for the third generation of solar cells due to its advantages of low cost and the capability to be produced in large volumes with the "roll-to-roll" technique.

-- Bulk heterojunction polymer solar cells: Bulk heterojunction is a low cost manufacturing technique for polymer solar cells.
-Studies investigate different polymers and methods to increase efficiency.

-- High performance perovskite-sensitized solar cells: Solution-processable -organic inorganic hybrid perovskites- have attracted attention as light-harvesting materials for solar cells with very promising conversion efficiency.
-Another hot research topic is more efficient, affordable and benign materials for photoelectrodes and photocatalysts for splitting water (solar fuel, articial photosynthesis).

 Finally, social scientists are discussing patterns of life in solar age e.g. new strategies to better use daylight.

-H 21 Space exploration
+Space exploration